Table of Contents

 What are the effects of psilocybin truffles?

-- An alteration in sensorial perception.
-This can include visual and acoustic hallucinations (seeing colours and shapes and hearing sounds), and feelings of physical sensations.
+• An alteration in sensorial perception.
+The psychedelic experience can include visual and acoustic hallucinations (seeing colours and shapes and hearing sounds), and feelings of physical sensations.

 Sometimes, psilocybin truffles can have unpredictable effects and cause negative reactions in some people, such as anxiety attacks, acute paranoia, and psychotic episodes.
 People with a history of mental or psychiatric disorders should avoid taking psilocybin truffles.